 Spooky Stories for Brave Kids

+My Dead Bunny is another terror-filled tale from creators of There's Something Weird About Lena, James Foley and Sigi Cohen.
 After unexpectedly being fried and dug up by his owner, zombie bunny Brad decides to hang around his former home, much to the horror of the family.
-It's a terror-filled tale from James Foley and Sigi Cohen.

-Writer and comedian Chris Taylor brings to life Leigh Hobbs' frightening but loveable set of characters.
+Writer and comedian Chris Taylor brings to life Leigh Hobbs' frightening but loveable set of characters in 4F for Freaks.
 Packed with loads of drama, conflict and suspense, Chris' telling of this story is guaranteed to deliver many laughs for children and adults alike.
 Will Miss Corker survive the mayhem?
 Be sure to keep listening for the exciting twist at the end.

 *WARNING: Themes explored in these books may not be suitable for younger children.
 We strongly suggest you refer to the suggested age level before watching these stories to avoid sleepless nights talking about ghosts that may or may not be in your house.